utkuerkin/Security-Research-Findings/README.md

 This is a repository of validated vulnerabilities that I have reported.
-Will be updated regularly.
+Outdated as of now, will be updated with new vulnerabilities.